-Our travel blog income is still just a drop in the bucket compared to our other income sources – but for us 2017 is the year of growth!
+Our travel blog income is still just a drop in the bucket compared to our other income sources – but we are growing steadily and fast!
 We are finally starting to see our income from our blog grow.
 By this time next year, we want it to be a steady, reliable source of income for us.

 Be warned, it usually takes a few years to start to see money from a blog (if you ever do) so you’ll need some other income at least at first.

 (Related: If you want to travel longer for less, this post by Jey Jetter will help) →